fd4vvg-git/baduino/README.md

 --> Leave a comment for any suggestions.

-I AM NOT RESPONSIBLE FOR ANY DUMB SHIT YOU DO WITH THIS
+I AM NOT RESPONSIBLE FOR ANY DUMB SH*T YOU DO WITH THIS

 Thanks,
 Fd4wg